 If you are finding prices really high on your proposed dates chances are a conference is in town (see below).
 Consider shifting dates and you may find prices plummet!

 What are Crowds like in August?

 It is a bit of a mystery really.
-Sure the lack of any big public holiday, huge convention or big events mean there is NO extra draw on Vegas.
-But Veges is a big draw all by itsefl.
-With fantastic, if a bit hot, weather, lower crowds and peak vacation season, August really seem the perfect time to hit the strip.
+Sure, the lack of any big public holidays, huge conventions, or big events means there is NO extra draw in Vegas.
+But Vegas is a big draw all by itself.
+With fantastic, if a bit hot, weather, lower crowds, and peak vacation season, August really seems the perfect time to hit the strip.

 This means many families head to the more traditional family destinations during August and the strip is left to those not “blessed” (at the minute) with children.

 As we said Vegas is still busy in August, do not expect a deserted strip, but it might be a touch quieter than you expect.
 It really can be a great time to visit!